uspki/policies/certificate-policy.md

 Failure of the Subscriber to object to a requested certificate or its contents shall constitute acceptance of the certificate.

 #### 4.4.2 Publication of the certificate by the CA
-As specified in Section 2.1, all CA certificates shall be published in repositories.
+As specified in section 2.1, all CA certificates shall be published in repositories.

 #### 4.4.3 Notification of certificate issuance by the CA to other entities
 CAs shall notify the FPKIPA of CA Certificate issuances.